-Knowledge graph centered on Multiple-choice feeding preference assay (Limnephilidae) with 70 nodes and 163 connections.
-Top connected: Spruce, Bacteria, aquatic insects, phenotypic plasticity, climate change effects on species interactions.
+Knowledge graph centered on Multiple-choice feeding preference assay (Limnephilidae) with 71 nodes and 205 connections.
+Top connected: Rocky Mountain Biological Laboratory, Gothic, Beetles, Crested Butte, Engelmann Spruce.

 Larvae offered multiple food choices in aquatic containers with instantaneous behavioral sampling over extended time periods to quantify feeding preferences.